 Zachary Norrbom – Zach’s first came to CUC as camper in 7th grade.
 He has not stopped playing frisbee since.
 He went on to be the captain and star of the HB team in high school and Mary Washington team in college.
 His team mates made this video about him and he won the Donovan award for being the BEST PLAYER IN THE COUNTRY IN HIS DIVISION.
 He is now an Art Teacher at Barcroft in Arlington.
 We do not guarantee this level of outcome for all our campers.
 You may have to teach math or something.

 Christine Valvo – Played for Mary Washington in college and for a variety of Club teams since.
 Her mixed team SpaceHeater was 3rd in America last year.
 She teaches 3rd grade at Patrick Henry and coaches the YULA girls fall ACE’s program.
 She is super nice and kid focused.
 We are glad to have her back for a 3rd summer in 2019.

 Julia is an experienced leader who brings energy, patience, and humor to CUC in her 7th year of coaching.
 She began playing for YHB in 2008 and captained the team to a State Championship in 2010.
 In 2011, Julia took her talents to James Madison University and quickly became an impact player and eventual captain.

 Julia works for APS in preschool special education.
-So no matter how uncoordinated your kid is, Julia has seen worse.
 Julia has coached the Yorktown/WL girls teams for 3 years including 2 upset state championships.
-In 2017 she coached the DC Youth All Start Team Justice at the National Championships in Minnesota.
+In 2017 she coached the DC Youth All Star Team Justice at the National Championships in Minnesota.
 Her experience on the field and on the sideline combined with her deep love for her dog, Rooney, make her a perfect fit for coaching at CUC.